The National Allergy Strategy team recently held a planning day via Zoom to plan our activities for the next six months.

 - Key stakeholders will have the opportunity to review the minimum standards along with all the supporting resources developed, in February 2021.

-- We greatly appreciate the contributions from key stakeholders including staff working in schools and ECEC and parents.
+- We greatly appreciate the contributions from key stakeholders including staff working in schools and CEC and parents.
 Their contributions have helped develop and guide the standards and supporting resources.

-To find out more about this project, go to: nationalallergystrategy.org.au/projects/school-and-ecec
+To find out more about this project, go to: nationalallergystrategy.org.au/projects/schools-and-cec

 My Health Record allergy project